ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab02.md

 Please note that this lab was updated on Jan 29 at 12:14 am.
 If you completed the lab before, note that the gdb exercise has changed.
 You must redo it.

+# Lab partners and mentor groups
+TBD: Need to publish links to the excel sheet with information about lab partners and mentor groups.

 # Step by Step Instructions

 ## Step 1: Choose initial roles, create a directory and get the starter code for this lab